 10. National Institute of Design

 Cracking the National Institute of Design Entrance Exam or the Design Aptitude Test is the ultimate dream for the creative design students.
 The test is conducted at major cities of India for the aspiring future designers.
-The entrance exam enables the NID Admission Committee assess the perception, attitude, aptitude, achievement and motivation of candidates writing the test.
+The entrance exam enables the NID Admission Committee to assess the perception, attitude, aptitude, achievement, and motivation of candidates writing the test.
 The first round is followed by a second one where selected students are required to appear for personal interviews and studio tests.